| Individual Registration One adult rider |

 You must obey all rules governing vehicle traffic on public roads.

-Class 1 and 3 e-bikes (pedal assist) are welcome on Tierra Bella.
+Class 1 and 3 e-bikes (pedal-assist) are welcome on Tierra Bella.

 Other Things To Remember